Uninett/nav/NOTES.rst

 In NAV 3.14.1592, the Cricket trees `switch-ports` and `router-interfaces` have been consolidated into a single `ports` tree, where all physical ports' traffic stats now also are collected.
-This requires three things from you during an upgrade, to ensure you will keep old traffic stats and keep collecting new data:

-1. The syncdb.py ugrade script must be run _before_ any attempt to run `mcc.py` (as is normal, we're just telling you one more time!)

-2. You must update your Cricket's `subtree-sets` file by removing the two lines referring to `/switch-ports` and `/router-interfaces` and adding a replacement line referring to `/ports`.

-3. Run `mcc.py` once manually (as the `navcron` user) to ensure the Cricket configuration is updated and the respective RRD files are moved to their new locations.
+After running the usual `syncdb.py` command, you should run `mcc.py` once manually (as the navcron) user to ensure the Cricket config tree is updated.

 When everything is up and running again, you can optionally delete the `switch-ports` and `router-interfaces` directories from your `cricket-config` directory, as they are no longer used by NAV.

+NAV now supplies its own `subtree-sets` configuration to Cricket.
+If you have made manual changes to your Cricket collection setup and/or this file, you may need to update your setup accordingly.

 IPv6